Counseling Psychology (MSCP)

 Applicants to the MS in Counseling Psychology program must submit the following information to the Office of Admissions for review:

-- Completed online application - resume and essay can be uploaded to the application but can also be sent independently.
+- Completed online application application - resume and essay can be uploaded to the application but can also be sent independently.

 - Official Transcripts (must be sent from the school's Registrar’s Office) from all colleges and universities you have attended, including those in which you may have transfer credits, attended a community college, received AP credits from a college while in high school, enrolled in a summer course, participated in a study abroad, etc.